revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/EF.md

 ---

-27. Mention In What All Scenarios Entity Framework Can Be Applicable?
+27. Mention in what all scenarios Entity Framework can be applicable?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)